Illinois can power its future together.

 Renewable energy helps reduce our greenhouse gas emissions and mitigate the impacts of climate change, while increasing local energy independence and long-term energy affordability.
 A mix of energy sources is needed for a strong, reliable grid.

-Whether you live in a rural or urban area, the energy transition will shape the way we all live and work for decades to come.
+Whether you live in a rural or urban area, the energy transition will shape how we live and work for decades to come.

 Extension is here to help.

-We’ve created educational tools and resources–including our Homeowner’s Guide to Solar, energy planning resources, and energy efficiency and safety tips to help individuals, local governments, and organizations make informed energy decisions.
+Explore our tools and resources to help individuals, local governments, and organizations make informed energy decisions.

 Need more information?
 Contact Extension staff.

-Our staff are available to meet to answer your questions directly.
-We can provide answers on a variety of topics such as:
+Extension staff are available to answer your questions directly and can provide guidance on a variety of topics, including: